Avatar Flight of Passage: Ride experience

-In the attraction's storyline, the humans and Na'vi are attempting to restore the banshee population to natural levels, after the mining tactics caused by the Resources Development Administration generations prior.
-Alpha Centauri Expeditions (ACE) has reactivated the avatar program through the Pandora Conservation Initiative as a method of conducting research, and allows guests to link with an avatar to fly on an Ikran (known as a "Banshee" by humans) to partake in the Na'vi's tribal coming-of-age tradition.
+In the attraction's storyline, the humans and Na'vi are attempting to restore the banshee population to natural levels, after the mining tactics caused by the Resources Development Administration (RDA) generations prior.
+Alpha Centauri Expeditions (ACE) has reactivated the avatar program through the Pandora Conservation Initiative as a method of conducting research, and allows guests to link with an avatar to fly on an Ikran (known to humans as a "Banshee") to partake in the Na'vi's tribal coming-of-age tradition.

-Set within the remains of a former Resources Development Administration facility, the attraction invites guests into the ACE lab where guests are linked to an "avatar" and fly aboard a banshee across the Valley of Mo'ara.
+Set within the remains of a former RDA facility, the attraction invites guests into the ACE lab where guests are linked to an "avatar" and fly aboard a banshee across the Valley of Mo'ara.

 The ride's visual effects are in 10K resolution at 60 fps stereo.

 Warning cards

 On February 27, 2018, after four incidents had occurred, Disney added warning cards for riders before entering the ride.
 The cards were similar to those on Mission: Space and warned riders about fear of heights, motion sickness, and the seating restraints.
 These cards were removed in late 2018 and have been replaced with a pre-recorded message which communicates similar information to guests.
 The message plays only in the queue room immediately before the ride experience.
+Cast Members give a safety spiel with warnings before entering ride room.